-To transfer your points you need to have a Sapphire Reserve, Sapphire Preferred, or the Ink Business Preferred card.
+To transfer your points, you need to have a Sapphire Reserve, Sapphire Preferred, or Ink Business Preferred card.
 Transferring points is super simple and is done by logging into your Chase account.
 I love being able to top off my Hyatt account with some Ultimate Rewards to get me a couple of extra nights somewhere.
 That is exactly what we did when we went to Kauai and stayed at the Grand Hyatt.
 If you have one of the Ultimate Reward earning cards and are looking to get some free hotel nights, then a World of Hyatt Card is the perfect hotel card for you!

 These category 4 hotels run 15,000-18,000 points per night.
-I love the idea of using my anniversary free night from my World of Hyatt Card and also transferring some Ultimate Rewards into my Hyatt account for a long weekend trip!
+I love the idea of using my anniversary-free night from my World of Hyatt Card and also transferring some Ultimate Rewards into my Hyatt account for a long weekend trip!

 Another reason I love Hyatt is that their Hyatt Place and Hyatt House hotels are great options for families.
 They sleep more people, including free breakfast, and usually don’t cost too many points.
-I love staying in places like this when we aren’t going to be spending too much time at the hotel or just need a place for a night or two.
+I love staying in places like this when we aren’t going to spend too much time at the hotel or just need a place for a night or two.

 There are so many great Hyatt options all over the world!
 I love the generous award chart and that I can use my Chase Ultimate Reward points to book rooms.
-The World of Hyatt Card is one I always plan on keeping!
+The World of Hyatt Credit Card is one I always plan on keeping!

-Affiliate Disclosure: Travel Hacking Mom uses affiliate links.
+Affiliate Disclosure: Travel Mom Squad uses affiliate links.
 We may receive compensation if you use our links when applying for a credit card at no extra cost to you.
 This compensation does not impact how or where products appear on this site.
-Travel Hacking Mom has not reviewed all available credit card offers on this site.
+We have not reviewed all available credit card offers on this site.
 Thank you so much if you use our links!